MUNsdh/readthedocs/docs/source/Getting Started With Python.rst

   if grade > 90:
   	print("Excellent")
-  elif grade < 90 and grade > 50:
+  elif grade<90 and grade>50:
   	print("Passed")
   else:
   	print("Failed")

 *elif* can be used as many times as required to define multiple cases and what to do in each.
 The testing criteria is called an expression.
-An expression can have one (grade > 90) or more conditional statements (grade < 90 and grade > 50).
+An expression can have one :python:`grade > 90` or more conditional statements :python:`grade<90 and grade>50`.
 All conditional statements must be met for an expression to be evaluated as TRUE and for the following command to run.
 If none of the expressions are TRUE, then *else* defines what code to run.

 Check this video for another example.